 - All assets with values of over £500,000 before depreciation have been deemed to be material and considered for componentisation. i.e. It has been considered whether any part of these assets should have a different useful life or method of depreciation. - Each asset has been reviewed individually.
 The assets that are required to be componentised in line with our policy are the Leisure Centres, Clair Hall, 'Oaklands' Council Offices, and Pavilions over £500,000.
-These assets have been split into the following relevant components: - Land, - Structure/externals with 60-year life, - Roof/electrical with 35-year life, and - Services (including boilers, heating systems, lifts) with 20-year life

-All weather pitch and Padel Tennis court with 26-year life.
+These assets have been split into the following relevant components: - Land, - Structure/externals with 60-year life, - Roof/electrical with 35-year life, and - Services (including boilers, heating systems, lifts) with 20-year life - All weather pitch and Padel Tennis court with 26-year life.

 The leisure centres, halls and pavilion are valued on a Depreciated Replacement Cost (DRC) basis, and the council offices valued on Existing Use Value (EUV) basis.
 For the Council, pavilions are valued individually on a DRC basis.
 In relation to componentisation, they have similar characteristics and have been considered collectively for their impact on depreciation calculations.
-To explain further, apart from Woodside Pavilion, East Court Pavilion, Court Bushes and Whiteman's Green the remaining Pavilions are valued less than £500,000, and therefore fall below the trigger value for componentisation.
-In addition, examination of individual Pavilions has identified that the land value forms an insignificant part of the asset, and there are no parts of the building of a value significant enough to warrant separate componentisation.
+To explain further, apart from some of the larger pavilions, many of our pavilions are valued less than £500,000, and therefore fall below the trigger value for componentisation.
+In addition, examination of individual pavilions has identified that the land value forms an insignificant part of the asset, and there are no parts of the building of a value significant enough to warrant separate componentisation.